Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Dataset Details

 \section{Dataset Details}

-In this section, we describe the stereo validation rig we built for the purpose of evaluation and explain in greater detail how we used the validation rig for evaluating novel-view synthesis.
+In this section, we describe the stereo validation rig we built for evaluation and elaborate on how the validation rig is used to evaluate novel-view synthesis.

 As shown in Figure \ref{fig:stereo_rig}, our stereo validation rig is comprised of two iPad Pro's rigidly attached to a camera mount.
 Importantly, \textbf{we train each method \textit{only} on the sequences captured from the left camera} and evaluate the images rendered from the viewpoint of the right camera \textit{i.e.,} the ``novel-view''.
 To compute the pose of the ``novel-view'' camera, we compute the rigid transform between the left and right cameras and use this transform to map the optimized training-view cameras of our method to the novel-view cameras.
-We perform the left-right camera registration for each sequence of our dataset, by solving a Perspective-n-Point (PnP) problem using manually annotated 2D-2D correspondences.
+For each sequence, we register the two cameras by solving a Perspective-n-Point (PnP) problem using manually annotated 2D-2D correspondences.

 The PnP problem aims to estimate the pose of a \textit{calibrated camera} given $n$ 3D-2D correspondences \textit{i.e.,} a set of $n$ 3D points defined in some \textit{world frame} and their corresponding 2D image projections.
 We formulate the problem of estimating the left-to-right camera transform as a PnP problem where the left camera of our validation rig corresponds to the \textit{world frame}, and the right camera of our validation rig corresponds to the \textit{calibrated camera}.